A New Era and New Scale for MISTI

 Learning skills for leadership in a global economy

-For 25 years now, the MISTI endeavor, one of the most popular programs in the School of Humanities, Arts and Social Sciences, has given both students and faculty firsthand opportunities to understand and participate in the creation of knowledge outside the US laboratory environment.
-Participants receive rigorous language and cultural training, and are placed in international internships and research programs closely aligned with their individual work and goals.
-By skillfully combining these factors, MISTI has pioneered applied international studies—a distinctively MIT concept.
+For 35 years now, the MISTI endeavor, one of the most popular programs in the School of Humanities, Arts and Social Sciences, has given both students and faculty firsthand opportunities to understand and participate in the creation of knowledge outside the US laboratory environment.
+Students receive rigorous language and cultural training before their travels, and are placed in international internships and research programs closely aligned with their individual work and goals.
+By skillfully combining these factors, MISTI has pioneered applied international studies — a distinctively MIT concept.

 The students' stories only hint at the impressive long-term results.
 MISTI alums start companies in China, run business units in Japan, meld Asian and Western medical knowledge in the US, and lead successful European research efforts.
-They are adept in cross-cultural environments—which to a great extent represent the future of innovation within globalized organizations—and they speak languages other than English.
-Almost to a person, returning MISTI interns say that every MIT student should have this transforming experience.
+They are adept in cross-cultural environments — which to a great extent represent the future of innovation within globalized organizations — and they speak many languages in addition to English.
+Returning MISTI interns say that every MIT student should have this transformative experience.

 Understanding the value of other perspectives

-MISTI Director and political science professor Suzanne Berger likes to explain MISTI's value with the story of a biology graduate student who spent several months with a team at the Institut Pasteur in Paris.
+Suzanne Berger, the Dorman-Starbuck Professor of Political Science and a Founding Director of MISTI, likes to explain MISTI's value with the story of a biology graduate student who spent several months with a team at the Institut Pasteur in Paris.
 Upon return, the student told Berger that in her first month in Paris, it didn't seem to her like anyone was doing any work at all.
 Her colleagues seemed to spend more time conversing over coffee and cigarettes at a café than over a lab bench, and she was worried she was wasting her time.